xieincz/hci-lab5/README.md

 contribution:
 1. Write interview questions and survey questions on the topic of "Future expectations and suggestions for improvement".
-2. Conduct the interview and collect the interviewee's responses.
+2. Conduct the interview, collect the interviewee's responses, and analyze the data.

 #### 方博文
 student ID: 202000161244

 contribution:
 1. Consolidate, modify, and typeset all the content, while adding descriptions and other text for the interview questions and survey questions.
-2. Responsible for conducting surveys and collecting respondents' answers.
+2. Responsible for conducting surveys, collecting respondents' answers, and analyzing the data.

 #### 黄艺
 student ID: 201900411049